sguox002/leetcode/review/dfs.md

 the key is all paths shall reach a terminal, if one fail, then fail.

 ### 785. Is Graph Bipartite?
-edge only occurs between different parties but not inside. two coloring: a->b we color a as 0 and b as 1, then b->c we color c as 1... if we found no conflicts it is two parites.
+edge only occurs between different parties but not inside.<br/>
+two coloring: a->b we color a as 0 and b as 1, then b->c we color c as 1... <br/>
+if we found no conflicts it is two parites.<br/>
 ```cpp
     bool isBipartite(vector<vector<int>>& graph) {
         //use coloring 0: not color, 1, -1